 British Airways had revealed their first four long haul A350 routes before the plane even entered service, and as of now three of those four routes are operated by the A350.

 British Airways’ first four A350 routes are as follows:

 Since September 2, 2019, British Airways has been operating the A350 on the following frequency between London and Dubai:

 BA107 London to Dubai departing 12:45PM arriving 11:00PM

 BA106 Dubai to London departing 1:30AM arriving 6:15AM

 Since October 1, 2019, British Airways has been operating the A350 on the following frequency between London and Toronto:

 BA93 London to Toronto departing 1:05PM arriving 3:55PM

 BA92 Toronto to London departing 6:30PM arriving 6:40AM (+1 day)

-As of December 1, 2019, British Airways will operate the A350 on the following frequency between London and Tel Aviv:
+Since December 1, 2019, British Airways has been operating the A350 on the following frequency between London and Tel Aviv: